vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 Liquidity providers receive a cut of the fees paid by price takers on each trade.

 The amount each liquidity provider receives depends on:
 * The percentage of a trade's value that is collected from the price taker for each trade, and combined in a pool to be paid to liquidity providers.
-This is called the liquidity fee (link to derived)
+This is called the liquidity fee
-* Their performance against the [liquidity SLA](#liquidity-sla), which defines what percentage of an LP’s bond is used to provide orders, and for how long it needs to be on the book.
-If an LP does not meet the SLA minimum, they do not get any revenue from the liquidity fee
+* Performance against the [liquidity SLA](#liquidity-sla), which defines what percentage of your bond is used to provide orders, and for how long it needs to be on the book.
+If you do not meet the SLA minimum, you do not get any revenue from the liquidity fee
-* LP’s equity-like share of the market, which is based on the relative size of their commitment amount, and when they committed liquidity to the market.
+* Your equity-like share of the market, which is based on the relative size of their commitment amount, and when you committed liquidity to the market.
 Liquidity providers who commit to a market early benefit from helping to grow the market by getting a higher share of the fee revenue
 * LP’s liquidity score, which is the average volume-weighted probability of trading of all their orders within the [liquidity order price range](provision.md#price-range-for-liquidity-orders)

 Read more about how it works: [Dividing liquidity fees among LPs](#dividing-liquidity-fees-among-lps)

 ### Liquidity SLA
-When committing to provide liquidity, an LP enters into an agreement to receive a portion of fees paid by traders in return for keeping the market liquid.
+When committing to provide liquidity, you enter into an agreement to receive a portion of fees paid by traders in return for keeping the market liquid.

 The terms of that agreement, called the liquidity SLA, are that each LP needs to have a certain percentage of their commitment amount on the order book for a minimum amount of time in each epoch.

 The commitment amount and minimum time are set for each individual market.
 You can [query a market details](../../api/rest/data-v2/trading-data-service-get-market.api.mdx) or review a market's [governance proposal](../../api/rest/data-v2/trading-data-service-list-governance-data.api.mdx) to see the SLA requirements.

-Doing less than the minimum means liquidity fee payments being withheld for that epoch, and it will have an impact on [future fee revenue earnings](#penalties-for-not-meeting-sla).
-Everything at or above the minimum means some amount of the LP’s accrued fee amount will be paid to them.
-The better an LP does against the SLA, the more fee revenue they’ll receive.
+Doing less than the minimum means liquidity fee payments will be withheld for that epoch, and it will have an impact on [future fee revenue earnings](#penalties-for-not-meeting-sla).
+Everything at, or above, the minimum means some amount of your accrued fee amount will be paid.
+The better you do against the SLA, the more fee revenue you'll receive.

 <!--
 Read more: How SLA performance is calculated (spec when out of CE branch)